Education and obesity

 However, as the problem gets worse, there are now university research centres on obesity.
 Some of the leading ones include centres at Yale University, Sydney University, Bristol University, and my own Robert Gordon University.
 One of the notable aspects of the work of these centres is that, apart from research, they also do outreach and public education in relation to obesity issues.

 Obesity is one of the key health and social problems of our age.
 Universities need to harness their expertise to support drives for management of this problem and the search for solutions.
 At the same time, educational institutions at all levels need to ensure that their students enjoy appropriate and healthy diets.
-The future is at stake.Explore posts in the same categories: education, university comment below, or link to this permanent URL from your own site.
+The future is at stake.education, university comment below, or link to this permanent URL from your own site.